Anonymvs17/hacking/notes/protocolls/snmp.md

 # simple network protocoll
+used for tracking health of device, switchtes, etc. Like for instance temperature

-1,2 & 2.3 no traffic encryption
+1,2 & 2.3 no traffic encryption, use "community string", no username

 # SNMP MIB Tree
 Database containings info related to network management